ravi312/CoP/README.md

 - difficult to identify communities of practice, widespread mastery, traditions of centripetal participation leading to changing identities of mastery
 - How a socially situated theory of learning reveals the problematic character social-institutional arrangements of schools and workplaces that are intended to bring about learning in the world in which we live?

-## Why is learning problematic in the modern world?

-- Alienation (Marxist social theory)
-	- To commoditize labour, knowledge, and participation in communities of practice is to diminish possibilities for the sustained development of identities of mastery.
-	- It is difficult to move from peripheral to full participation in today's world (including workplaces and schools), thereby developing knowledgeably skilled identities.
-- Schools as sites for the production of elite knowledge disjointed from the everyday activity ( vocational - formal divide)

->- separate identity from intended forms of knowledgeable practice
->- truncate both the movement from peripheral to full participation
->- limit the scope of knowledgeable skill

 ## Theoretical approaches to situated activity